Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 2. Replace meat:100 -

-2.1. poultry- 100
+2.1. poultry meat- 100

-2.2. or fish (chilled and frozen) gutted without a head- 120
+2.2. or fish (chilled or frozen), gutted without head- 120

 3. Replace cow's milk:100 -